scheerio/Gimme-Games/README.md

 ## Welcome to Gimme Puzzles!

-I build this website using React + Typescript + Next.js + TailwindCSS.
+I built this website using React + Typescript + Next.js + TailwindCSS.
 It's a humble home for new, challenging puzzles.
-I started by creating my own game called Wordpunch which can be played on the website: www.gimmepuzzles.com
+I started by creating my own original game called Wordpunch (kind of like Hangman and Wordle combined) which can be played on the website: www.gimmepuzzles.com

 Instructions are below for working with project locally.